-Scheduling policies for improving the QoD has been studied in the context of replicated databases and in Web databases.
-For example, the work in [8, 9] provides policies for crawling the Web in order to refresh a local database.
+The work in [7, 8] provides policies for crawling the Web in order to refresh a local database.
 The authors make the observation that a data item that is updated more often should be synchronized less often.
-In this paper, we utilize the same observation, however, [8, 9] assumes that updates follow a mathematical model, whereas we make our decision based on the current status of the Web server queues (i.e., the number of pending updates).
-The same observation has been exploited in [19] for refreshing distributed caches and in [15] for multi-casting updates.
+In this paper, we utilize the same observation, however, [7, 8] assumes that updates follow a mathematical model, whereas we make our decision based on the current status of the Web server queues (i.e., the number of pending updates).
+The same observation has been exploited in [15] for refreshing distributed caches and in [12] for multi-casting updates.

-The work in [13] studies the problem of propagating the updates to derived views.
+The work in [10] studies the problem of propagating the updates to derived views.
 It proposes a scheduling policy for applying the updates that considers the divergence in the computation costs of different views.
 Similarly, our proposed FAS-MCQ considers the different processing costs of the registered multiple continuous queries.
-Moreover, FAS-MCQ generalizes the work in [13] by considering updates that are streamed from multiple data sources with different traffic patterns as opposed to a single data source.
+Moreover, FAS-MCQ generalizes the work in [10] by considering updates that are streamed from multiple data sources as opposed to a single data source.